 Last week saw a surprise result with Rob Cross going down to Daryl Gurney while most matches went with the favourites to let’s firstly see how it’s all affected the outright betting for the 2018 edition.

 Rob Cross’ defeat sees Michael Van Gerwen shorten at the top of the market after brushing aside fellow Dutchman Raymond Van Barneveld by seven legs to two.
 MVG can now be backed at best odds of 1/2 with Winner Sports and William Hill while the chasing pack falls behind.

 Cross remains second favourite at a top price of 5/1 with SportingBet while Gary Anderson is in third place at a best of 7/1 with 10Bet and Sport Pesa.
-The impressive Michael Smith picked up another victory last time out and after defeating Gerwyn Price, ‘Bully Boy’ is at best odds of 14/1 with Bet365 and Ladbrokes.
+The impressive Michael Smith picked up another victory last time out and after defeating Gerwyn Price, ‘Bully Boy’ is at best odds with Ladbrokes.

 Prices really start to drift at this point with Raymond Van Barneveld coming up next at a best of 28/1 with Ladbrokes and 10Bet.
 The Dutchman is in mid-table but was blown away by Van Gerwen last week and is under some pressure.

 Next up are the strugglers at the bottom of the table with Daryl Gurney quoted at a top price of 66/1 with William Hill and Simon Whitlock at that same best of 66/1 with Ladbrokes and Coral.
 Finally, the men most likely to be eliminated are Mensur Suljovic at 1000/1 with SportingBet and Gerwyn Price also at 1000/1 - this time with Boylesports.

 It’s interesting to note that Suljovic is as short as 100/1 elsewhere but at those prices we will avoid them.